-The Department is committed to facilitating students' understanding of philosophical issues and problems in their historical context, i.e., presenting students with a "history of ideas."
-Doing so gives philosophy faculty a chance to expose philosophy students to many of the seminal works in philosophy.
+The Department is committed to facilitating students' understanding of philosophical issues and problems in their historical context, and our core is intentionally structured so as to include both historical and contemporary readings.
+Doing this gives philosophy faculty a chance to expose philosophy students to many of the seminal works in philosophy.
+A full overview of the philosophy major and its various "tracks" is provided above, in section (3).